heremaps/naksha/docs/LIFECYCLE.md

 Note, the _server_ may allow to influence the merging algorithm, but this requires knowledge about the data, so-called domain knowledge.
 For example, even while normally auto-merging a name change done by two clients concurrently is impossible (`bar` and `foo` are not addable), there can be a rule to simply use the latest value, or there can be some other rules that allow to automatically resolve conflicts.
 However, they are strongly dependent on domain knowledge, and therefore need to be done by the _server_ using some extension, and customized auto-merge handler.

 This technically allows later to calculate back, what the client (and or merge code) actually modified.
 For this, the difference between _CURRENT_ and _BASE_ (`base_tn`) is calculated, and then the difference between _HEAD_ (`prev_tn`) and _BASE_ is subtracted, resulting in a patch that can be applied to _BASE_ (`base_tn`) to receive the original _NEW_ state the client had in memory and wanted to persist.
 This difference will as well document which properties were changed by the client.

 Eventually the action will always be `UPDATED`, while the operation will be either `UPDATED` or `AUTO_MERGED`, when an auto-merge was done by the _server_.
 The storage detects this on the `base_tn` being set.

-Note, the `origin` is either kept intact or overridden with the one that the client wants to set.
-So for origin the _server_ will automatically implement the last-wins.
-Generally, everything within the XYZ namespace can be handled by the _storage_ automatically, for example tags are always joined, duplicates are removed, only in a conflict case, an error is thrown (same key, different value).
+Note, the `origin` must be same, it is not allowed to change the `origin` as part of an auto-merge!

 ### DELETED
 When a feature is deleted by the client, the `action` is set to `DELETED` by the client.